How to Install Snap on Fedora Linux

 sudo ln -s /var/lib/snapd/snap /snap

-This link allows your system to access Snap packages with classic confinement, broadening the range of applications you can install once you install Snap on Fedora.
+This link allows your system to access Snap packages with classic confinement, broadening the range of applications available through Snap.

 Step 3: Install the Core Snap